pwrstudio/txtblock/whitepaper.md

 What does the verb “to publish” mean in a time of hypercirculation?
 According to the dictionary “publishing” is either the business of producing books and magazines or – secondarily and more broadly – the act of making something public and drawing attention to it.
 Whereas in the not so distant past this activity was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday activity.
 The technology needed for making something public on a potentially global scale is now at most people’s fingertips and the line between private and public is effectively blurred.
 While the action of printing, binding and distributing a book is an unmistakable step from the private to the public sphere, many current publishing tools exist in a grey zone in-between.

 Is “publishing” then a anachronistic term best left behind in the age of paper?
-We believe there is a point in re/asserting the category of the “publication” – the creation of stable and clearly defined units of information as a complement to the ephemeral flow of everyday networked existence.
+We believe there is a point in re-asserting the category of the “publication” – the creation of stable and clearly defined units of information as a complement to the ephemeral flow of everyday networked existence.

 We believe there is a need for long-term addressability of information: Addresses change, servers fail, companies go out of business.
-Schemes such as [DOI] (Digital Object Identifier) or [PURL] (Persistent uniform resource locator) have been implemented to come to terms with this.
+Schemes such as [Digital Object Identifier] or [Persistent uniform resource locator] and others have been implemented to come to terms with this.
 Most of them have depended on central points of authority – as well as failing to provide an attractive way of conceptualizing and visualizing the core feature of permanence to the general public.

 In addition there is the problem of increasingly centralized control of the published information.
 Stored by a few major players – forming the core asset of their business model: A resource to be analysed and mined for commercial value.